ganucoding/carbonitor-projects/README.md

 ## Learning More

-To understand how our system works and how you can get involved, check out our [documentation](link-to-your-documentation).
+To understand how our system works and how you can get involved, check out our [documentation](https://carbonitor.com/).

-## Contributing

-We welcome contributions to enhance our project!
-Please refer to our [contribution guidelines](link-to-contribution-guidelines).

-## Code of Conduct

-We strive to maintain a welcoming community.
-Please review our [Code of Conduct](link-to-code-of-conduct).

 ## Security Vulnerabilities

-If you discover any security vulnerabilities within this project, please contact us at [your-email@example.com](mailto:your-email@example.com).
+If you discover any security vulnerabilities within this project, please contact us at [carbonitor@proton.me](mailto:carbonitor@proton.me).
 We will address all reported issues promptly.

 ## License